Andy34G7/smart-invoice-parser/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is part of Comono India Internal repositories.

-## Support

-For support and questions, please contact the development team or create an issue in the repository.